DiemBang/html-css-school-assignment-2023/README.md

 **images:** A folder containing images used in the project (as per the design) provided by the teacher.

+**screenshots:** Providing screenshots to show the website is responsive in several different web browsers.

 # Acknowledgments

 The design for this project was provided by [@postmodernistx](https://github.com/postmodernistx).